fiskaltrust/rollout-doc/buy-resell/products/digital-receipt.md

 :::info summary

-After reading this, you can explain what preparations are necessary for your PosOperators to use digital receipts.
+After reading this, you can explain the preparations for PosOperators to use digital receipts.

 :::